This post may contain affiliate links. Please read our disclosure policy.

 • Butter + olive oil.
 Needed for sautéing the mushrooms and giving them a rich, buttery taste.

-• Garlic + parsley.
+• Garlic + fresh parsley.
 This is where the mushrooms get much of their flavor.
-Use fresh ingredients for best results.
+Use fresh herbs for best results.
 Feel free to sub the parsley with another favorite fresh herb.

 • Salt + pepper.
 To bring out all of the deliciousness!